-On sailing vessels, where the solid bulwark height does not exceed 150 mm, specific freeing ports, as defined above, are not required.
+Where the solid bulwark height does not exceed 150 mm, specific freeing ports, as defined above, are not required.

 5.13.2 In individual cases, when Tasneef considers that the above requirements cannot be met, alternative arrangements to achieve adequate safety standards may be considered and approved.